-The information we will collect about you
+The information we collect about our members

-Contact details: Postal Address, Telephone No. (landline and/or mobile), Email
+- Telephone No. (landline and/or mobile),

 And, if paying by direct debit or standing order

-How will this Information be used?
+How is this Information used?

 Who do we share your data with?

-If an event arises requiring your data be sent by the RSSG beyond the EU, then it will only by your permission or legal scrutiny.
+Currently the only activity that crosses international boundaries is the distribution of the Journal.
+If an event arises requiring personal data be sent by the RSSG beyond the EU, then it will only by the permission of the individual or legal scrutiny.